king-fox-2019/hackoverflow/README.md

 ### Downvote Question

-When you already downvotes the question, hitting this endpoint again will remove your vote.
+When you already downvoted the question, hitting this endpoint again will remove your vote.
 When you already upvoted the question, this endpoint will change your upvote  to downvote.

 ##### Endpoint